-For a population with a Normal distribution, 68% of the population lies within one SD of the mean, 95% lies within two SDs of the mean and 99.7% of the
+For a population with a Normal distribution, 68% of the population lie within one SD of the mean, 95% lie within two SDs of the mean and 99.7% of the population lies within 3 SDs of the mean.
+This is illustrated in figure 2 below.